rstafford/HOL5314/README.md

    mvn exec:java -Dcoherence.version=12.2.1-3-3
    ```

-   Run the following `CohQL` commands to insert data into the cluster.
+   Run the following `CohQL` commands (one at a time) to insert data into the cluster.

    ```sql
    insert into 'test' key('key-1') value('value-1');